fadyehabamer/SS-ChromeExtension/README.md

 - `Persistent` will be set to false.
 The only time a background script should be kept active indefinitely is if the extension utilises Chrome.
 To prevent or alter network requests, use the webRequest API.
 Non-persistent background pages are incompatible with the webRequest API.

 - `browser_actions` are used to add icons to the main Google Chrome toolbar, which is located to the right of the address bar.
 A browser action can contain a tooltip, a badge, and a popup in addition to its symbol.
 The HTML pages are contained in the popup.
 For the time being, we'll stick with symbol and title.

+- `icons`: It defines the size of our extension's icons.

+- `permissions`: If an API needs you to declare permission in the manifest, it will explain you how to do so in its documentation.
+Each permission can be one of a list of known strings (for example, "geolocation") or a match pattern that grants access to one or more hosts. `The activeTab` permission grants an extension temporary access to the currently active tab when the user engages the extension - for example, by clicking its browser action," according to the activeTab description.
+The user's access to the tab is granted only while they are on that page, and it is removed when they browse away or shut the tab.